-Successful beginning to fall 2015 semester in the new and renovated Law School building
+Successful beginning to fall 2015 semester in the new Law School building

 The energy level and excitement surrounding the start of the fall 2015 semester at the University of North Dakota School of Law was at an all-time high as students, faculty and staff completed their first week of classes in the $14.4 million new and renovated law school building.